cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 # Backstage Docs Analysis

-Prepared by: Dave Welsch ([@dwelsch-esi](https://github.com/cncf/techdocs/assessments/0008-backstage.md))<br>
+Prepared by: Dave Welsch ([@dwelsch-esi][dwelsch-esi-github])<br>
 Date: 2023-09-01
-Most recent update: 10/19/2023
+Most recent update: 10/20/2023

 ## Introduction

-This document discusses the quality and completeness of the [Backstage](https://backstage.io) project's documentation and website.
+This analysis evaluates the website and technical documentation for the [Backstage][backstage-io]  open source software (OSS), a project of the Cloud Native Computing Foundation (CNCF).

+### Scope of analysis

+The assessed documentation includes the entire contents of the website at https://backstage.io (which also contains the technical docs at https://backstage.io/docs), as well as documentation for contributors and users on the Backstage GitHub repository at https://github.com/backstage/backstage.
+The analysis does not include Spotify's Backstage website at https://backstage.spotify.com/.

+The Backstage website and documentation are written in Markdown and are compiled using the Docusaurus static site generator.
+The site's code is stored on the Backstage GitHub repo.

+### Purpose

 This document: